jonasKjellerup/fileio/readme.md

 ```

 ## Directories
-The directory object allows you to easily read and write files and directories, relative to the objects path.
+The directory object allows you to easily read and write files, and directories, relative to the objects path.
 *Note: not all the standard directory manipulation functions are available, for Directory objects.
 Yet.*
 ```javascript
 const {Directory} = require('fileio');